 Does Mcdonalds do student discount?

-Luckily, we know a few money saving hacks for old Ronald that we think you’ll love.
+Forget about your Greggs student discount, Luckily, we know a few money saving hacks for old Ronald that we think you’ll love.

 1. Use McDonald’s App